 Himalayan salt can be used for cooking all types of dishes due to its pure and odourless flavour.
 It is a great finishing salt due to its beautiful colour.
 But it also works wonderfully to season stews, grilled meat and fish or any other dishes

 Pop the dainty Himalayan salt crystals in a salt mill to season your food at the table.
-Or for a touch more theatre, pick up some larger rocks of Himalayan salt with a grater and give your meals a dusting of delicate pink 'snow' just before serving.

 But to really wow your dinner guests, you need a Himalayan salt block.
 Also called Himalayan salt plates, these large slabs of salt can be heated in the oven and used to cook thin slices of meat, fish and vegetables at the table.
 You can even freeze a salt block, then use it to present ice cream, chocolate or toffees.
 Both ways of using the salt plate will impart subtly salty flavours into your food.